The David Bowie emoji has arrived

 What do avocados, owls and the late David Bowie have in common?
-They all feature in the new batch of emojis released by Apple this week.
+They all feature in the new batch of emoji released by Apple this week.

 And if that leaves you feeling like a "facepalm" might be in order, there's one for that too.

-Apple released the beta version of its iOS 10.2 for iPhone and iPad to registered developers earlier this week.
-The update includes full support for 72 new emojis recently approved by the Unicode Consortium, a non-profit group that creates globally standardized emojis and text characters.
+Bowie's emoji has male and female versions, and for the first time the new set of pictograms includes female judges, teachers, firefighters, astronauts and plumbers.

-The new set of pictograms is already being celebrated for much greater gender equality.
 Previous series mostly depicted women as painting their nails and dancing salsa, while detectives, police officers and surfers were all exclusively male.

 Related: Why you won't see a rifle emoji anytime soon